mdroste/stata-fastreshape/README.md

 More efficient implementation of reshape in Stata

-`version 0.2 18apr2018`
+`version 0.3 18may2018`

 Overview
 ---------------------------------

-Fastreshape is an efficient implementation of the reshape procedure in Stata.
+fastreshape is an efficient implementation of the reshape procedure in Stata.

-Although the default reshape program in Stata is incredibly useful for working with panel data, it is known to perform poorly on large datasets (see [this benchmark](https://github.com/matthieugomez/benchmark-stata-r) and [this discussion](https://www.statalist.org/forums/forum/general-stata-discussion/general/1338350-making-reshape-faster/)).
+Although the built-in reshape procedure in Stata is invaluable for working with panel data, it is known to perform poorly on large datasets (see [this benchmark](https://github.com/matthieugomez/benchmark-stata-r) and [this discussion](https://www.statalist.org/forums/forum/general-stata-discussion/general/1338350-making-reshape-faster/)).

-Fastreshape runs several times faster than reshape in most use cases.
+fastreshape runs several times faster than reshape in most use cases.
 As described in the [benchmarks](#benchmarks) section below, wide-to-long reshapes are between 2 and 15 times faster with fastreshape, with the largest improvements when the dataset is big.
 Similarly, long-to-wide reshapes are between 1.5 and 5 times faster with fastreshape, particularly when the number of logical observations (indexed by i) is large relative to the number of sub-observations (indexed by j).